Aguero's embarrassing Panenka penalty miss adds to Man City's poor spot-kick record | Goal.com

 Aguero's embarrassing Panenka penalty miss adds to Man City's poor spot-kick record

-Manchester City may be cruising to the Premier League title, but Pep Guardiola's men could do with some work nonetheless on their penalty taking.
+Manchester City may be cruising to the Premier League title, but Pep Guardiola's men could do with working on their penalties.

 Sergio Aguero made a hash of his Panenka effort on Saturday, spooning the kick straight into the arms of Chelsea goalkeeper Edouard Mendy.

-It was a surprising slip from the usually unerring Argentine, but it was in keeping with a torrid season for the Premier League leaders from 12 yards out and contributed to a 2-1 defeat that prevented City from claiming the title at the Etihad Stadium.
+It was a surprising slip from the usually unerring Argentine, but it was in keeping with a torrid season for the Premier League leaders from 12 yards out and contributed to a 2-1 defeat that prevented City from claiming the title.

-Aguero's Panenka nightmare was the fourth penalty City have seen gone astray in the 2020-21 Premier League season.
+Aguero's Panenka nightmare was the fourth penalty City have missed in the 2020-21 Premier League season.

-As well as Aguero, Kevin De Bruyne, Ilkay Gundogan and Raheem Sterling have all fluffed their lines in the current Premier League season.
+As well as Aguero, Kevin De Bruyne, Ilkay Gundogan and Raheem Sterling have all fluffed their lines from the spot, with City surprisingly wasteful when presented with an opportunity from 12 yards out.

 4 - Manchester City have failed to score more penalties than any other side in the Premier League this season.
 They're the first side to miss 4+ penalties in consecutive Premier League campaigns since Tottenham Hotspur in 1993-94/1994-95.
 Bewildered. #MCICHE— OptaJoe (@OptaJoe) May 8, 2021